yudon90/232R_GroupProject_donfork/README.md

 **Preprocessing Methodology**

-To generate the dataset an random sample of 1 million instance per year was generated.
-Variables were selected to be diverse enough to get a deep understanding of the US population and reflect the World Happiness Data varaibles but concise enough to be able to process.
+To generate the dataset a random sample of 1 million instances per year was generated.
+Variables were selected to be diverse enough to get a deep understanding of the US population and reflect the World Happiness Data variables but concise enough to be able to process.
 The distribution of all variables was examined to ensure the dataset was representative of the US population.
-For the household census dataset, each row repressnts an individuals but all variables were measured on a household level so the dataset was filtered to remove individuals within the same household to leave unique household instances.
+For the household census dataset, each row represents an individuals but all variables were measured on a household level so the dataset was filtered to remove individuals within the same household to leave unique household instances.
 The World Happiness Report Dataset was filtered to only include US datapoints between the year of 2012-2022.
 All monetary variables were normalized for inflation to the 2000 dollar values.
-Further scaling of all variables will be dependent on the analysis that is being performed.
-Most likely all variables will normalizes for clustering algorithms.
-Due to the differnces in range, normalization of some variables with large ranges may lead to misrepresnetation of the data so another transformation process may be more appropriate.
-Besides clustering individuals into like subpopulation and examining how they shift over time, other machine learning algorithms will be used to identify important variables that correlate with happiness.
-Any variables that were missing from too many individuals and/or households will be removed from further analysis.
+Variables that were missing from too many individuals and/or households will be removed from further analysis.
+For some selected categorical variables, categories were combined such as household definitions for the Group Quarters variable.
+For clustering, all variables were normalized using the MinMax Scaler to a 0-1 scale.
+Each column was scaled individually.
+The MinMax normalization function was selected to preserve the true distribution of each variable.

 **Feature Expansion**